Skip to main content

 Place the object

-Finish building your Stack Blocks objective by adding these existing subtrees:
+Finally, put the finishing touches on your Stack Blocks objective by adding these existing, pre-built subtrees:

 1. Look at Table